molonc/aparicio_website_src/README.md

 Known Issues:
 - It really doesn't like paper without a standard author list, such as those with Consortiums as authors.
 In these case, I comment out any lines in `_scripts/paperScraper.py` that refer to author, generate a partially complete `.md` file, and manually fill in the missing elements
+- If a paper isn't on Pubmed, this will fail.
+In that case, you need to manually create a `.md` file using other files as a template.

 ## For more information